AnthonyCxx/Notes-and-Writeups/C/quick-reference.md

 > Format: _fgets(variable, sizeof(variable), source);_

 ## 'Strings'
-There are no strings in C, only char arrays and char pointers, both of which must end in a null-terminating character. <br />
+There are no strings in C, only char arrays and char pointers, both of which must end in a null-terminating character.
 Below are two equally valid ways of writing a 'string'.
 The main difference is that you will get a segmentation fault if you try to edit a char pointer.
 ```C
 //C-String using Char Array
 char name[] = "bob";